An unique solution

 Hardened and no side-loading of data.

 All in for hardening

-By following OWASP recommendations and using all security functions available for web applications will the system be more secure compared to regular web applications.
+By following OWASP recommendations and using all security functions available for web applications, deaddrop will be more secure compared to regular web applications.

-By using a simple design without complex database solutions can common attack patterns like SQL-injection be erased in the solution.
+By using a simple design without complex database solutions, common attack patterns like SQL-injection are erased in the solution.
 The software has been audited by several customers and no vulnerability has been found by anyone that could compromise the security.

-By using a minimal Linux operating system and hardening is the exposure in appliance minimal.
-Hardening has also been meassuerd against external standars like CIS.
+By using a minimal Linux operating system and hardening, the exposure in the appliance is minimal.
+Hardening has also been measured against external standards like CIS.
 All packages are digitally signed and validated before installation.
 It is also possible to enable automatic patching to gain an evergreen solution.

 - CSRF (Cross Source Reference Forging) protection